-In March 2021, the government proposed the merger of the admitted and occasional reinsurer categories, with entities becoming automatically licensed under the new category of registered reinsurer.
-The Brazilian government is also reviewing the possibility of removing the existing preferential offer system to local reinsurers.
-It is understood that the requirement will be gradually reduced to zero over the next few years.
-This development is positive.
+In March 2021, the government discussed the possible merger of admitted and occasional reinsurer categories with entities becoming automatically licensed under the new category of "registered reinsurer".
+The Brazilian government is also reviewing the possibility of lifting the existing preferential offer system to local reinsurers.
+It is understood that the requirement will be gradually reduced to zero over the next years.